collective/collective.ftw.tokenauth/README.md

 This project is a fork of the original [ftw.tokenauth](https//github.com/4teamwork/ftw.tokenauth) package by 4teamwork, released under the GPLv2.

+## Documentation

+The documentation of this package can be found on [read-the-docs](https://collectiveftwtokenauth.readthedocs.io/en/)

 ## Project structure 🏗️